SportsLogos.net

-SportsLogos.net, officially Chris Creamer's SportsLogos.net, is a Canadian-based website devoted to the display and study of sports logos and their associated uses in media.
-The site was founded in 1997 with an initial focus on the major sports leagues in the United States and Canada and their individual teams, but has since grown to include a number of additional related features.
+SportsLogos.net, officially Chris Creamer's SportsLogos.net, is a Canadian sports website devoted to the display and study of sports logos and their associated uses in media.
+The site was founded in 1997 with an initial focus on the major professional sports leagues in the United States and Canada and their individual teams, but has since grown to include a number of additional related features.
 Historical and commemorative logos and uniforms are included for teams and leagues, along with those for collegiate athletic programs and conferences, minor leagues, and international leagues.
 The site also hosts a discussion forum with nearly 40,000 registered users as of 2020, and posts regular news updates related to logos and team uniforms.